 By Paul Gaucher, co-owner of Creston Acupuncture and Natural Health Centre

-Paul Gaucher and Dove Sprout co-own and operate Creston Acupuncture & Natural Health Centre from their location, 219 10th Ave N, in downtown Creston.
-For more information or to book an appointment, call the clinic at 250-428-0488, check our their website at acupuncturecrestonbc.com, or follow their Facebook and Instagram to stay up to date.
+Paul Gaucher and Dove Sprout co-own and operate Creston Acupuncture & Natural Health Centre located at 219 10 Ave.
+N. For more information or to book an appointment, call the clinic at 250-428-0488.
+For further questions about what acupuncture and herbal medicine can treat, e-mail email@example.com or check out acupuncturecrestonbc.com.